webiny/docs.webiny.com/docs/webiny-apps/form-builder/form-fields.md

 Every form consists of fields, for example inputs, text areas, radio buttons, checkboxes and so on.
 You place these on a form in order to gather any type of information you might need for your particular case.
 You might want to ask your site visitors to enter their first and last name, e-mail address, phone number, job title, and similar.

 Form builder lets you easily add any number of fields to your form.
-Once the form builder is opened, all of the available fields can be found in the left menu:
+Once the form builder is opened, all the available fields can be found in the left menu:

 ![Fields menu.](/img/webiny-apps/form-builder/form-fields/fields-menu.png)